-Five Important Nutrients Your Birth Control is Depleting
+Five Important Nutrients Depleted by Birth Control

 Hormonal birth control (a.k.a.
 “The Pill”) is one of the most popular forms of contraception.
 It works by adding synthetic forms of estrogen and progestin to our bodies to trick our body into not producing the natural hormones that would normally lead to ovulation and the potential for fertilization.